Dahsiee/wireframing/README.md

  Indicates where text, images, and other content will be positioned.
 4. ⚙️ Functionality:
 Represents interactive components like forms, buttons, dropdowns, and search fields.
 It shows how users will engage with the system

+## 🧱 Types of Wireframes

+### 1. ✏️ Low-Fidelity Wireframes
+These are basic sketches or grayscale layouts that focus on structure, layout, and user flow.
+They are quick to create and ideal for early brainstorming and feedback.

+### 2. 🎨 High-Fidelity Wireframes
+These are detailed, polished representations that closely resemble the final product.
+They include accurate spacing, typography, icons, and sometimes interactivity.

+## 🧾 Wireframe Type Used Here

+The wireframe presented in this project is a **low-fidelity wireframe**, created to emphasize layout structure, navigation flow, and content placement without focusing on visual styling.
+It serves as a foundational blueprint for refining the user experience before moving into high-fidelity prototyping.